aamaanaa/X3D-Cache-Core-Parking-on-Fedora/README.md

-# X3D core parking in linux
+# X3D core parking / driver in linux

 > [!WARNING]
 > Written and tested only on Fedora 43